 Talk about what you see, smell, taste, touch, and hear.

-3. Role play ideas from books
+3. Role play ideas to build and understand words from books

-5. Make a wide variety of toys available that require different types of language
+5. Make a wide variety of toys available that require different types of language and words

 Your toddler probably has a favorite type of toy to play with.
 Right now, my son loves vehicles and balls.

 Even though those are his favorites, I try to have a variety of toys to play with.

 Different types of toys require children to use different types of words during play, which leads to expanding on their current vocabulary.

 Playing with farm toys encourages children to use words like cow, puppy, barn, tractor and so on.

 While playing with vehicles may encourage a child to use words such as cement mixer, road, bridge, trailer etc.